Google's YouTube explores paid, ad-free video service

-SAN FRANCISCO YouTube, the popular online video service owned by Google Inc, is planning to offer a paid, ad-free version, the head of the site said.
+SAN FRANCISCO Oct 28 YouTube, the popular online video service owned by Google Inc , is planning to offer a paid, ad-free version, the head of the site said.

 The move would represent a significant change for the world's No. 1 online video website, whose free videos, often accompanied by short commercials, attract more than 1 billion users a month.